Frequently Asked Questions

 We do not allow any vehicles on the actual premises, except for a few Firefly utility vehicles.
 Even Firefly staff members park in the general lots.
 Of course, if someone has a disability, we will allow temporary vehicles and will also arrange utility-vehicle rides around the grounds if needed.

 If you need to recharge a wheelchair battery, we have limited electric outlets available when the food trucks aren’t using them (generally overnight).
+Please check with the site manager.

 What about bathrooms and showers?